TanStack/table/docs/api/filters.md

 - `inNumberRange`
   - Number range inclusion

-Every filter function adheres to the following shape:
+Every filter function receives:

+- The row to filter
+- The columnId to use to retrieve the row's value
+- The filter value

+and should return `true` if the row should be included in the filtered rows, and `false` if it should be removed.

+This is the type signature for every filter function:

 ```tsx
 export type FilterFn<TGenerics extends TableGenerics> = {